 With zero trust, everyone has silos of access.
 That’s it.
 Nothing more, and nothing less.
 These are clearly defined, and you cannot deter from it without making an access request for it.

-Identity Management solutions that are built around providing you with zero trust security is the answer to ensure your business is not deterred with security issues in this time.
+Identity Management solutions like Compact Identity that are built around providing you with zero trust security is the answer to ensure your business is not deterred with security issues at this time.